 - Take out of the fridge half an hour before using to make the temperature go back to room temperature.

-piece of the dough.
-Flatten and shape it into a long piece with a
+- Slice a piece of the dough.
+Flatten and shape it into a long piece with a rolling pin.

 - At the center of the dough, put the filling.